-- The Compensation Committee employs an independent compensation consultant who reports directly to the Compensation Committee and performs no other services for the Company. - In addition to new hire and annual grant programs, our NEOs were given an opportunity to elect to receive equity in lieu of cash bonuses (at a rate of 1.5 times the percentage of target achieved), to build and maintain a long-term equity ownership position in the Company so that their interests are further aligned with those of our stockholders, and, once earned, our NEOs voluntarily agreed to a minimum one-year holding period. - None of our severance agreements provide for tax gross-ups in connection with severance benefits following a change-in-control. - Ahead of any such requirement in the Dodd-Frank Act, our Compensation Committee adopted a formal clawback policy, which will apply in the event we are required to prepare an accounting restatement after the adoption of the clawback policy due to any material noncompliance with any financial reporting requirement under the U.S. federal securities laws and will allow the Company to seek to recover from any current or former executive officer of the Company who received incentive-based compensation during the three-year period preceding the date on which the Company may be required to prepare an accounting restatement based on erroneous data, the excess of what would have been paid to the executive officer under the accounting restatement. - We conduct an annual risk assessment of our pay practices. - Our insider trading policy discourages all employees, officers and directors from engaging in transactions involving hedging, monetization, margin accounts, pledges, puts, calls and other derivative securities, and requires those who wish to enter into such an arrangement to first pre-clear the proposed transaction with either the Chief Financial Officer or the General Counsel.
-To date, no such transaction has been requested or approved. - Our equity plan prohibits option repricing and back-dating. - We have granted very limited perquisites to our NEOs. - Our executives and directors are subject to meaningful stock ownership requirements.
+- The Compensation Committee employs an independent compensation consultant who reports directly to the Compensation Committee and performs no other services for the Company. - None of our severance agreements provide for tax gross-ups in connection with severance benefits following a change-in-control. - Ahead of any such requirement in the Dodd-Frank Act, our Compensation Committee adopted a formal clawback policy, which will apply in the event we are required to prepare an accounting restatement after the adoption of the clawback policy due to any material noncompliance with any financial reporting requirement under the U.S. federal securities laws and will allow the Company to seek to recover from any current or former executive officer of the Company who received incentive-based compensation during the three-year period preceding the date on which the Company may be required to prepare an accounting restatement based on erroneous data, the excess of what would have been paid to the executive officer under the accounting restatement. - We conduct an annual risk assessment of our pay practices. - Our insider trading policy discourages all employees, officers and directors from engaging in transactions involving hedging, monetization, margin accounts, pledges, puts, calls and other derivative securities, and requires those who wish to enter into such an arrangement to first pre-clear the proposed transaction with either the Chief Financial Officer or the General Counsel.
+To date, no such transaction has been requested or approved. - Our equity plan prohibits option repricing without stockholder approval and back-dating. - We conduct an annual review of pay levels. - We have granted very limited perquisites to our NEOs. - Our executives and directors are subject to meaningful stock ownership requirements.

-For further details regarding our 2014 executive compensation program, please review the "Compensation Discussion and Analysis" section and the accompanying compensation tables and narrative discussion in this Proxy Statement.
+For further details regarding our 2015 executive compensation program, please review the "Compensation Discussion and Analysis" section and the accompanying compensation tables and narrative discussion in this Proxy Statement.

-We believe that for the reasons summarized in the "Compensation Discussion and Analysis" section of this Proxy Statement, together with the strong progress we achieved in 2014, we have a compensation program deserving of stockholder support.
+We believe that for the reasons summarized in the "Compensation Discussion and Analysis" section of this Proxy Statement, together with the strong commitment to streamline our operations and reduce our operating costs in 2015, we have a compensation program deserving of stockholder support.
 In accordance with Section 14A of the Securities Exchange Act of 1934, as amended, which we refer to as the Exchange Act, we are asking stockholders to indicate their support for our NEO compensation by voting FOR the following advisory resolution:

-"RESOLVED, that the stockholders of Sonus Networks, Inc. (the "Company") approve, on an advisory basis, the compensation paid to the Company's named executive officers as disclosed pursuant to the compensation disclosure rules of the U.S. Securities and Exchange Commission, including the "Compensation Discussion and Analysis" section and the accompanying compensation tables and the related narratives in the Proxy Statement for the Company's 2015 annual meeting of stockholders."
+"RESOLVED, that the stockholders of Sonus Networks, Inc. (the "Company") approve, on an advisory basis, the compensation paid to the Company's named executive officers as disclosed pursuant to the compensation disclosure rules of the U.S. Securities and Exchange Commission, including the "Compensation Discussion and Analysis" section and the accompanying compensation tables and the related narratives in the Proxy Statement for the Company's 2016 annual meeting of stockholders."